szoio/szoio.github.io/_posts/2016-12-08-free-monads-and-event-sourcing.md

 But hang on, doesn't that sound like an interface in object oriented programming?
 Yes, there are similarities.
 But they are differences some pretty major differences, such as:

 1. Free monads are closed under monadic operations, in the mathematical sense.
 Just like a vector space is closed under linear operations.
 This means that any set of monadic operations, such as maps, flatmaps as well as extension such as traverses can be performed on a free monad, and it still a free monad - it retains its essential nature.
 Monadic operations are by no means all-encompassing, but are often rich and expressive enough to capture a wide range of applications within the intended domain.
-So you can create an entire program that itself is also a free monad of teh same type, in a way that will be illustrated below.
+So you can create an entire program that itself is also a free monad of the same type, in a way that will be illustrated below.
 You certainly can't say anything like that about interfaces in OO!

 2. Free monads are data.
 They are sometimes referred to as a *"program that describes a program"*, but the actually *"a data structure that represents a program that describes a program"*.